-This 5-seater has a manual air conditioning, 2-DIN music player with 4 speakers, and a power outlet.
+These 5-seaters have a manual air conditioning, 2-DIN music player with 4 speakers, and a power outlet.
 Safety features include dual front airbags and ABS with electronic brake force distribution.

 Roaring under the hood is a 2.4L diesel engine with 147 hp and 343 Nm of torque, attached to a 5-speed manual transmission.

 The Innova and Hilux might be base models only, given the price limit, but they are well rounded enough to make them suitable for everyday driving.
 As for the others, they give you a great value for your money since you have a number of top of the line options.
 These, combined with the promos they have, make it hard to resist purchasing a Toyota right now.